|

 are cylindrical wheels filled with rolls of paper that are printed

-walls of shrines, monasteries, and chötens (Buddhist monuments).
+line walls of shrines, monasteries, and chötens (Buddhist

-Smaller hand-held prayer wheels are most often used by the elderly.
+monuments).
+Smaller hand-held prayer wheels are most often used by

-Devotees spin the prayer wheels in a clockwise direction with their
+the elderly.
+Devotees spin the prayer wheels in a clockwise

 Use your browsers "Go Back" button to return to the